The scientific mission of the Center for Human Genomics and Precision Medicine (CHGPM) is organized around six thematic Programs:

 Over 20 million Americans are living with a rare genetic disease, many of which remain to be discovered.
 The Rare Disease Program’s goals are to help individuals burdened by these disorders, trial new diagnostics, and analytics, and advance our knowledge of how genetic variation affects health and well-being.

-Program Members direct the UW Undiagnosed Disease Program (UW-UDP), a clinical research initiative that evaluates children and adults with rare genetic disorders who have not been diagnosed using conventional clinical means.
-The UW-UDP focuses on providing diagnoses and actionable knowledge for these individuals, discovering new disease genes, improving our understanding of the pathobiology of genetic disorders, and piloting the clinical application of novel genomic technologies.
+Program Members direct the UW Undiagnosed Genetic Disease Program (UW-UGDP), a clinical research initiative that evaluates children and adults with rare genetic disorders who have not been diagnosed using conventional clinical means.
+The UW-UGDP focuses on providing diagnoses and actionable knowledge for these individuals, discovering new disease genes, improving our understanding of the pathobiology of genetic disorders, and piloting the clinical application of novel genomic technologies.

 Contact: Stephen Meyn